 The Credit Agreement requires the Company to comply with certain covenants.
 The Company may not incur indebtedness or liens except as permitted by the Credit Agreement, or declare or pay dividends.
 The Company must maintain, on a quarterly basis, minimum liquidity of not less than \$6,000, accounts receivable balances, as defined, of not less than \$8,000, consolidated net worth, as defined, of not less than \$150,000, and a debt to equity ratio, as defined, of not more than 0.3 to 1.0.
 Beginning in the quarter ended June 30, 2009, the Company must also maintain a minimum debt service ratio, as defined, of 1.5 to 1.0 at each quarter end.
 In computing these amounts, the Company excludes the financial results and amounts of IMW.
 Effective in the fourth quarter of 2008, the Company established a lock-box arrangement with PCB subject to the Credit Agreement.
 Funds from the Company's customers, excluding Shell Energy North America (US) after March 25, 2011, are remitted to the lock-box and then deposited to a PCB bank account.
 The remitted funds are not used to pay-down the balance of the Credit Agreement.
-However, if the Company's lock-box held by PCB will be applied to the balance due on the A Line of Credit.
+However, if the Company defaults on the Credit Agreement, all of the obligations under the Credit Agreement will become immediately due and payable and all funds received in the Company's lock-box held by PCB will be applied to the balance due on the A Line of Credit.
 One of the events of default is the occurrence of a "material adverse change," which is a subjective acceleration clause.
-Based on the authoritative guidance for balance sheet classification of borrowings outstanding under revolving credit agreements that include both a subjective acceleration clause and a lock-box arrangement, the Company has classified its debt pursuant to the Credit Agreement as short-term or long-term, as appropriate, and believes that the likelihood of an event of default is more than net.
+Based on the authoritative guidance for balance sheet classification of borrowings outstanding under revolving credit agreements that include both a subjective acceleration clause and a lock-box arrangement, the Company has classified its debt pursuant to the Credit Agreement as short-term or long-term, as appropriate, and believes that the likelihood of an event of default is more than remote, but not more likely than not.